 - Do not wear jewelry, contact lenses, or make-up on the day of surgery

-Although serious risks after surgery are much less common, complications can occur, Possible risks associated with arm lift surgery include:
+Although serious risks after surgery are uncommon, complications can occur.
+Possible risks associated with arm lift surgery include:

 - Allergic reaction to anesthesia